 - Directly to the school

-Key Stage 3
+Key Stage 3/4

-It is calculated at £3 per KS3 pupil (based on 2012 census figures).
-Funding for Key Stage 3 is paid directly to secondary schools on the 20th of each month.
+It is calculated at £2.50 per KS3/4 pupil (based on 2017 census figures).
+Funding for Key Stage 3/4 is paid directly to secondary schools on the 20th of each month.
 Due to the national closure of schools this funding will now only be paid between September 2020 and March 2021.